Varshith1510/Unified-Mentor/Project 2 - Employee Attrition Analysis/README.md

 ## Conclusion

 This analysis provides valuable insights into the factors contributing to employee attrition and offers actionable recommendations for improving employee retention strategies.
-By leveraging data visualization and analytics, we aim to support organizational decision-making and foster a more engaged workforce.